Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 365 of Meeus index or 1318 from Brown series.

-The length of the lunation is 29 days, 10 hours and 5 minutes.
-It is 1 hour and 16 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 10 hours and 5 minutes and it is 1 hour and 16 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 39 minutes shorter than the mean synodic month length.
 It is 3 hours and 30 minutes longer compared to 21st century's shortest synodic month length.

-1 day after point of apogee on 1 August 2029 at 10:42 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next perigee on 13 August 2029 at 09:55 in ♎ Libra.
+1 day since point of apogee on 1 August 2029 at 10:42 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next perigee on 13 August 2029 at 09:55 in ♎ Libra.

-10 days after ascending node on 23 July 2029 at 11:12 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 6 August 2029 at 20:21 in ♊ Gemini.
+10 days after ascending node on 23 July 2029 at 11:12 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 6 August 2029 at 20:21 in ♊ Gemini.

-11 days since the previous standstill on 22 July 2029 at 07:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.380°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠24.323° at the point of next northern standstill on 5 August 2029 at 14:53 in ♊ Gemini.
+11 days since the last southern standstill on 22 July 2029 at 07:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.380° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠24.323° at the point of next northern standstill on 5 August 2029 at 14:53 in ♊ Gemini.

 In 7 days on 10 August 2029 at 01:56 in ♌ Leo the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.